 Tackling big goals can be tricky.
 Sometimes as we look ahead, we can visualize where we want to end up with clarity that rivals NFL game coverage.
 We can close our eyes and see the business we want, the clients we long for, an organization we believe in, and the success we have hoped for.
-The ending is clear as can be.
-Then, with that sinking-startled feeling you get when you suddenly wake up from a dream about falling, we open our eyes and find ourselves in the present.
+The ending is as clear as can be.
+Then, with that sinking-startled feeling you get when you suddenly wake up from a dream about falling, you open your eyes and find yourself in the present.
 Our ending–our goal–is across a chasm so wide we can hardly see the other side.

 When we start in on big goals it’s easy to see the beginning and end.
 It’s the middle that’s the trouble.
 Today I’ll share five tips for starting the journey across the chasm.
 Five practical steps you can start taking today as you begin to advance on a big goal.

 1. Take a step, any step

 You’ve probably heard the Lao Tzu quote, “A journey of a thousand miles begins with a single step.”
 It’s true.
 Very true.
 Advancing on any big goal requires action.
 Results begin with intentional actions.